Blog

 PJ Harper’s artistic journey exemplifies a celebration of Blackness and a powerful reimagining of traditional narratives.
 Through his sculptures and drawings, he reshapes perceptions, inspiring viewers to recognize and appreciate the strength and beauty inherent in Black individuals.
 With each creation, he sparks a conversation that transcends boundaries and connects people through the shared admiration for the divine qualities present in his art.

-I used to work as a farm laborer, then as a construction worker, roofer, and carpenter, so those jobs were a bit rough on my hands too.
+I used to work as a farm labourer, then as a construction worker, roofer, and carpenter, so those jobs were a bit rough on my hands too.
 The needle-felting of a big sculpture is extremely repetitive, but it’s not as high impact as some repetitive jobs I’ve had.

 Plus, now I can take a break whenever I like, which helps.
 My shoulder does get sore sometimes though.
 The biggest felt sculpture took me about 8 months to complete, but I was mainly just working evenings and weekends on it.